Anony3609/I-CoSim/README.md

 ```

 ## Algorithms:
-Each algorithm is saved in a different file.
+Each algorithm (I-CoSim, E-CoSim, and D-CoSim) is saved in a different file and is used to compare the computation efficiency in our experiments.

 - I-CoSim (file):
   - `I_CoSim.m`: Implementation of the I-CoSim algorithm for updating whole ΔS.